antoniobrandaodesign/ab_boilerplate/README.md

     1. install Node.js
     2. npm install -g gulp
     3. clone this repository
-    4. npm install (inside project folder)
+    4. sudo npm install (inside project folder) ("sudo" seems to be necessary for some modules)
+    5. Sometimes "npm install" fails to install everything.
+Run "gulp" to check and if some module is missing, copy it's name and run "npm install missing-module"

 # Running